 Hirosaki Cherry Blossom Festival yozakura

-Hirosaki Park, which surrounds Hirosaki Castle way up in Aomori Prefecture.
-Hirosaki Castle is one of only a few original castles in Japan — in other words, this is a real castle and not a reconstruction.
+Hirosaki Castle Park surrounds Hirosaki Castle, way up in Aomori Prefecture.
+The castle is one of only a few originals in Japan — in other words, this is a real castle and not a reconstruction.

 In terms of cherry blossoms, the park has everything.
 There are over 2,500 trees, forming tunnels of sakura; there are even two trees whose branches make a heart shape when viewed from the right angle.
 And of course, there are the nightly illuminations that are part of the Hirosaki Cherry Blossom Festival — one of the most photegenic spring festivals around.